OCR-D/ocr-d.github.io/v2.6.0/ocrd_zip.md

 ### `Ocrd-Manifestation-Depth`

-Specifiy whether the bag contains the full manifestation of the data referenced in the METS (`full`) or only those files that were `file://` URLs before (`partial`).
+Specify whether the bag contains the full manifestation of the data referenced in the METS (`full`) or only those files that were `file://` URLs before (`partial`).
 Default: `partial`.

 ### `Ocrd-Identifier`